You can get your husband’s respect by dealing with his destructive behaviors in an effective way, while also not having destructive behaviors yourself

 Get your husband’s respect by becoming effective in your actions

 Parents have authority over their children, but marriage partners do not have authority over each other.
-We can voluntarily submit to our spouses, but we cannot force our spouses to submit to us.
+We can voluntarily submit to our spouses, but we cannot force submission in our spouse.
 Trying to do that would damage our relationship.
-For example, if we try to punish our partners by withholding love, it will create power struggles.
-Who can hold their breath the longest?
+If we try to punish our partners, they punish us back and it leads to a standoff.
+Who can withhold physical touch the longest?
 Who can refuse to talk to each other the longest?
 Who can find the most ways to complain about the other?
-Punishing our partners ultimately will lead to loveless marriages.
-The reason is simple.
-Punishment doesn’t work.
-It isn’t effective.
-And so the problems continue.
-As the problems continue, the punishment continues until one or both partners give up.
-Many women have practically pushed their husbands out the door with their hostile and punishing behaviors.

 Why your husband continues to be disrespectful